-This Sweet Corn, Shrimp, and Bean Quinoa Salad Recipe is sponsored by Sunshine Sweet Corn as part of an Influencer Activation for Influence Central.
+This Sweet Corn, Shrimp, and Bean Quinoa Salad Recipe is sponsored by Sunshine Sweet Corn.
 All opinions expressed in this post are my own. #SunshineSweetCorn

 Sweet corn was a staple in our house when I was growing up.
 In Pennsylvania, local corn can be found in grocery stores and farmer’s markets in July and August.
 I guess this is why sweet corn always makes me think of summer.
 My dad’s uncle had a farm where he grew corn and every summer, he would deliver a truckload of corn to my dad’s work.
 My mom, sister, and I would head down to his work and along with my grandparents, aunts, uncles, and cousins, we would sit in a circle in the parking lot and husk corn.
 I remember the sticky feeling on my hands and the buzzing of bees attracted by the sweet smell.